 The Alliance for National & Community Resilience (ANCR)

-The Alliance for National & Community Resilience (ANCR - pronounced “anchor”) is an ICC co-founded 501(c)3 national coalition aimed at improving resilience and implementing good community practices in towns and cities across the United States and helping cities prevent infrastructure failure caused by natural and other disasters, thereby avoiding negative social, economic and welfare repercussions caused by such damages.
-ANCR’s primary objective is the development of a system of community benchmarks – the first system of its kind in the United States – that will allow local leaders to easily assess and improve their resilience across all functions of a community.
+The Alliance for National & Community Resilience (ANCR - pronounced “anchor”) is an ICC co-founded 501(c)3 national coalition aimed at improving social, organizational and infrastructural resilience and implementing good community practices in towns and cities across the United States.
+ANCR’s primary objective is the development of a system of Community Resilience Benchmarks – the first of their kind in the United States – that will allow local leaders to easily assess and improve their resilience across all functions of a community.
 When adverse events occur, all gears in the local system must continue to function.
-ANCR intends to give communities a voluntary, transparent, usable, and easily understandable accredited self-assessment that helps to showcase their whole-community resilience and provides a simple gauge of how their resilience continues to strengthen.”
+ANCR intends to give communities a voluntary, transparent, usable, and easily understandable set of benchmarks that helps to showcase their whole-community resilience and provides a simple gauge of how their resilience continues to strengthen.”

 International Code Council Evaluation Service (ICC-ES)